bio-tools/biotoolsDocs/IFB_tools.rst

 bio.tools
 """""""""
-*bio.tools* requires only the name, description and homepage URL for a tool registration, but supports over 50 attributes for rich tool descriptions.
+*bio.tools* requires only the name, description and homepage URL for a tool registration, but supports a comprehensive set of attributes for rich tool descriptions.

 .. note::
    The attributes supported by *bio.tools*, their structure and their syntax are defined in formalised XML schema called `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.
 If you'd like to learn more or contribute to this project, please head over to `GitHub <https://github.com/bio-tools/biotoolsSchema>`_.